 There are vast options when it comes to lines of credit but Fundbox stands out with its lower credit score requirements and fast funding.
 You get your credit decision in minutes and funds as early as the next business day.
 However, you’ll need annual revenue of at least $100,000 and be in business at least 6 months to qualify.

 Merchant cash advance: Bitty Advance

-In exchange for future credit and debit card receivables, you could qualify for a merchant cash advance or also known as a Purchase of Future Sales Agreements.
-The time frame to pay back merchant cash advances depends on the volumes of future credit card sales.
-There is no term limit since the payments are connected to credit cards and their sales, and the repayment amount is based on a factor rate.
-Business underwriters tend to predict 6 to 18 months until the lump sum is paid back in full.
+In exchange for future credit and debit card receivables, you could qualify for a merchant cash advance (MCA) or also known as a Purchase of Future Sales Agreements.
+The timeframe to pay back merchant cash advances depends on the volumes of future credit card sales.
+There is no term limit since the payments are connected to credit cards and their sales.
+However, business underwriters tend to predict 6 to 18 months until the lump sum is paid back in full.